 Paul's story: "I used my first aid skills to help my friend who was choking"

-Paul Nelson completed a first aid course with the British Red Cross, shortly after; he was at a Christmas golf society dinner when he had to help his friend who was choking.
+Shortly after completing a first aid course with the British Red Cross, Paul Nelson was at a Christmas golf society dinner when he had to help a friend who was choking.

 "I hit him firmly on the back, between his shoulder blades a few times"